Being a Friend of More or Less

 2016 Christmas puzzle – I went into the studio to set a puzzle about 'flippable dates' for the Christmas quiz edition.

-2016 Scottish referendum – a survey from Lord Ashcroft widely quoted in the media had claimed that 75% of Under 18s had voted Yes in the Scottish Referendum.
-I pointed out that this was based on a sample of 12 people, and was therefore an unreliable figure that lacked credibility.
+2016 Scottish referendum – a widely-quoted survey from Lord Ashcroft had claimed that 75% of Under 18s had voted Yes in the Scottish Referendum.
+I pointed out that this was based on a sample of 12 people, and was therefore an unreliable figure.

-2016 Do most London cyclists wear helmets? – to coincide with the publication of Maths On The Go, I demonstrated how bus journeys can be used as an opportunity to teach statistics to children.
-We recorded the item with three children on the top deck of a Number 12 bus travelling from Peckham to Westminster.
+2016 Do most London cyclists wear helmets? – I travelled with three children on the top deck of a Number 12 bus travelling from Peckham to Westminster to show how surveys on-the-go can be a way to introduce children to statistics.

 2015 It was the GCSE question that sent Twitter into meltdown.
-A fairly routine GCSE maths question about ‘Hannah’s Sweets’ went viral with messages from teenagers saying how impossible the question was.
-I went into the studio to explain the solution and why the question had gone viral.
-I was asked to record a short video of the solution off the cuff, and was told it would go on the More or Less website page.
+A routine GCSE maths question about ‘Hannah’s Sweets’ went viral with teenagers saying the question was impossible.
+I went into the studio to explain why the question had gone viral.
+I also recorded a short video of the solution off the cuff, to be used on the More or Less website page.
 Next thing I knew, it had made the BBC’s HOME page.
 Friends across the world contacted me to tell me they’d seen it.
 If I'd known that was going to happen, I'd have combed my hair.
 (OK, maybe not.)

 2013 How many living descendants does Richard III have? – When Richard III bones were unearthed in Leicester, a group of ‘descendants’ claimed he should be buried in York.
 I did the maths to show that vast numbers of the public are equally related to King Richard, so (we?) should have our say too.
 This story was cited as evidence by the pro-Leicester camp, and I'm pleased to say they won.